Thomas Fleming (political writer): Religion

 Fleming affirms the Roman Catholic doctrine of papal supremacy and has urged the Eastern Orthodox Churches to submit to the immediate, universal jurisdiction and absolute authority of the See of Rome.
 He notes, "The Eastern position, from fairly early on and down to fairly late, was unequivocal in acknowledging the primacy of the Roman bishop, and even today most Orthodox bishops and theologians I know concede that if the Church were reunited, the heir of Peter would preside over the meetings of the patriarchs – indeed, in some Eastern ecclesiastical disputes in recent years, appeals have been made to the Pope."

 He has said "the problem is not Islamicist extremism.
 The problem is Islam itself."

-Racism controversy
+Controversial statements

 Fleming has made several controversial statements regarded by some as racist in nature, although he denies that he and most paleoconservatives support racism.
 Examples of incendiary comments include the following statements taken from his columns in Chronicles: